Princess Charlene of Monaco says she is ‘grounded in South Africa until the end of October’

 It seems Princess Charlene won’t be returning to Monaco anytime soon.
-Prince Albert ’s wife, who has been recovering from an infection in Africa, revealed in a new interview that she will be grounded in South Africa until the end of October.
+Prince Albert’s wife, who has been recovering from an infection in Africa, revealed in a new interview that she will be grounded in South Africa until the end of October.

 “Initially I was supposed to be here for 10 to 12 days, unfortunately, I had a problem equalising my ears, and I found out through the doctors that I had a sinus infection and quite a serious one.
 So, it’s taking time to address this problem that I’m having,” the Princess told South Africa Radio 702’s host Mandy Wiene, per People magazine.